CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/clusters-dashboard.md

 Clusters are primarily distinguished into three categories:

-* Clusters monitored by Kubecost (green circle next to cluster name)
+* Clusters monitored by nOps (green circle next to cluster name)
-* Clusters not monitored by Kubecost (yellow circle next to cluster name)
+* Clusters not monitored by nOps (yellow circle next to cluster name)
 * Inactive clusters (gray circle next to cluster name)

-For detail on how Kubecost identifies clusters, see [Cloud Cost Metrics](cloud-costs-explorer/cloud-cost-metrics.md#kubernetes-clusters).
+For detail on how nOps identifies clusters, see [Cloud Cost Metrics](cloud-costs-explorer/cloud-cost-metrics.md#kubernetes-clusters).

 Monitored clusters are those that have cost metrics which will appear within your other Monitoring dashboards, like Allocations and Assets.
-Unmonitored clusters are clusters whose existence is determined from cloud integration, but haven't been added to Kubecost.
-Inactive clusters are clusters Kubecost once monitored, but haven't reported data over a certain period of time.
+Unmonitored clusters are clusters whose existence is determined from cloud integration, but haven't been added to nOps.
+Inactive clusters are clusters nOps once monitored, but haven't reported data over a certain period of time.
 This time period is three hours for Thanos-enabled clusters, and one hour for non-Thanos clusters.

 Efficiency and Last Seen metrics are only provided for monitored clusters.